bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+    - scheduling
+    - networking
+    - hardware drivers

 2. Describe the job of the Scheduler in the OS in general.

+    The scheduler allocates memory and other resources for different processes using a series of queues.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    MLFQ (multi-level feedback queue) is a more efficient scheduling algorithm than round-robin.
+This is because the priority of processes, and the amount of time needed to complete a process, is informed by past behavior (feedback).

 ## Programming Exercise: The Lambda School Shell (`lssh`)